 UCLA requires at least a B (3.0) average in all courses taken in graduate status at the University and in all courses applied toward advanced degrees.
-A student is considered on probationary status and subject to dismissal if the cumulative scholarship in all work attempted in graduate status falls below a B (3.0) or if the student's work in any two consecutive terms falls below a B (3.0) average.
+A student is considered on probationary status and subject to dismissal if the cumulative scholarship in all work attempted in graduate status falls below a B (3.0), or if the student's work in any two consecutive terms falls below a B (3.0) average.
 In courses graded on an S/U basis, the grade of S (satisfactory) is awarded for work that would otherwise receive a B or better.
-Grades S and U are not included in calculating gradepoint averages.
+Grades S and U are not included in calculating grade-point aver-ages.

 Students should avoid receiving "I" (Incomplete) grades whenever possible.
 Incomplete grades automatically lapse to an "F" if the coursework is not completed by the end of the subsequent quarter (i.e. for an "I" in the Spring, students have until the end of the Fall).
-In some cases, an excess of Incompletes, particularly unresolved Incompletes, can diminish a student's chance of receiving Graduate Division and extramural fellowships.
+Incompletes affect graduate funding, may diminish extramural fellowships, and affect eligibility to receive conference travel funding.

 Standards of scholarship outside the classroom will be discussed and evaluated at the Spring Review by the Geography faculty.
-In the Spring Review, students' progress toward degree will be evaluated as "Favorable", "With Reservations," or "Unfavorable".
+In the Spring Review, students' progress toward degree will be evaluated as "Favorable", "With Reservations," or "Unfavorable."
 "With Reservations" or "Unfavorable" reviews could result in dismissal from the Geography graduate program.